KatelynGreene/stats133/README.md

  * edu vs foresty (Katelyn/Vanessa)
 * Leflet maps of all variables (Anisha)
 * Regression on one plot (Vanessa)
 * Kana please send csv of arsenic data to vanessa
+* Change variable types in all_data that needs to be factors rather than character or number: State, StateFips, UrbanCode